kristina-rattet/kristina-rattet.github.io/bad-bank-app/README.md

 ### Description:

-Bad Bank is the Capstone Project for Module 2 in the MIT - Fullstack Development with MERN.
-It is called Bad Bank due to the users data exposured in the UI (intentionally).
+Bad Bank project serves as the second independent project for Professional Certificate in Coding - For Womenand demonstrates the combined skillsets learned in Module 1 & 2 of the program.
+The name "Bad Bank" is applicable due to the intentional exposure of critically confidential customer data.

-It consists of a simple React application where the students apply concepts such as hooks, context, routing, and form validations.
-As well, for the first attempt from the students to deploy a React application using AWS S3 Buckets.
+This website consists of a simple React application where concepts such as hooks, context, routing, and form validations are applied.
+In addition, we demonstrate the ability to produce a static website through the deployment of our React application using AWS S3 Buckets.

 ### How to Run

-Simply download the zip folder with the source code file, or fork it into your github and clone it into your machine, and run it by using your favorite IDE.
+Simply download the zip folder with the source code file, or fork it into your github, and then clone it into your local drive.
+Run it by using your favorite IDE.
+Within your IDE terminal enter the commands, $ npm install and then $ npm start to load the files to localhost:3000.

-### Technologies and libraries used:
+### The following technologies and libraries are used:

 - React JS
 - Formik